-On behalf of our millions of members and supporters, our organizations write to express our strong opposition to Chairman Westerman's and Representative Peters's legislation, the "Fix Our Forest Act" which was marked up in the House Committee on Natural Resources on June 26, 2024 and will receive a floor vote on the week of September 23, 2024.
+On behalf of our millions of members and supporters, our organizations write to express our strong opposition to Chairman Westerman's legislation, the "Fix Our Forest Act" which has not had any Committee process in the 119th Congress and will receive a floor vote on the week of January 20, 2025.
 We urge all members to vote no on this legislation.

-This legislation purports to be about sound forest management and fire, but it is really about stifling citizen voices, removing science from land management decisions, and legislating a large-scale rollback of the Endangered Species Act (ESA) and National Environmental Policy Act (NEPA) on millions of acres of federal lands.
+This legislation purports to be about sound forest management and fire, but it could actually make fires worse, and is really about stifling citizen voices, removing science from land management decisions, and legislating a large-scale rollback of the Endangered Species Act (ESA) and National Environmental Policy Act (NEPA) on millions of acres of federal lands.
 Its sweeping provisions remove scientific review and accountability to benefit the short-term interests of extractive industries.

 Instead of focusing on proven ways to protect communities such as home hardening and science-based forest management projects close to communities, this legislation will open millions of acres of federal land to logging without scientific review and community input, which may increase the risk of wildfires.
-This bill also paves the way for increasing road density and removing large old trees that naturally confer fire resilience.
+This bill also paves the way for increasing the number of miles of permanent logging roads and removing large old trees that naturally confer fire resilience.
 Older trees also store a disproportionately high amount of carbon, mitigating against climate change that fuels fires.
 Road density has been linked with an increase in human-caused wildfires-as the density of roads increase, so do wildfire ignitions.
 Logging roads also fragment forest habitat and are sources of chronic sediment that harm water quality in rivers and streams.
 During a time of mass extinction, the bill also removes ESA consultation requirements designed to prevent harm to imperiled species.
 Finally, compounding these harms, it removes rights to judicial review, effectively barring citizens from holding federal agencies accountable.